-That said, Schweitzer emphasized that there is nothing wrong with you if you do feel suicidal.
+Schweitzer emphasizes that there is nothing wrong with you if you feel suicidal.
 “If you are experiencing suicidal thoughts because of your tinnitus, you are not alone, and you are not doing it wrong or failing in some unfixable way,” he said.

 Based on his own experience with loud ringing as a result of Meniere’s disease, and his experience coaching people with severe tinnitus, he believes there is always hope.
 “I truly believe that everyone can find relief, or at least dramatically improve their quality of life with tinnitus, no matter how bad it gets.
 I’ve been to hell and back with the ringing in my own ears, and I’ve witnessed too many people find relief from life-ruining levels of tinnitus to ever believe otherwise.”

 You can also reach out to the The National Suicide Prevention Lifeline toll-free number just three digits: 988, which connects you to a certified crisis center.

 There are several medical causes, but in many cases the cause is unknown.
 Risk factors include over-exposure to loud noises, hearing loss, ear infections, some drugs, head or back trauma, and anxiety and depression.
 In rare cases, the problem may be triggered by a tumor or cyst pinching the auditory nerve.
 A buildup of earwax also could be contributing.
 Removing the tumor or wax could make the sound go away.